 The Grand Palace is the former home of the monarch and situated on the ground of the Wat Phra Kaew.

-While the king no longer lives here, the palace is still used for important ceremonial occasions.
+While the king no longer lives here, the Grand Palace is still used for important ceremonial occasions.

 - Opening hours: 8:30 am to 3:30 pm daily